-What qualifies as equipment shipping?
+What qualifies as heavy equipment or machinery shipping?

 Equipment shipping can encompass a wide range of items used in different industries.
 The qualification depends on the type of equipment being transported.
 Exactly what constitutes heavy equipment freight can vary depending on factors such as weight, size, and special handling requirements.